Dear Hammarskjold Parents and Students,

 October - January

 September - November

 February - March

 February - April

 Approximately 6 weeks after your section is submitted you will be required to stay a few days after school to help proof your section for errors.
 A calendar with exact deadlines and meeting dates will be distributed to all Yearbook staff members in September.
 Section Editors are chosen each May from active 6th graders.
 Section Editors are required to attend all meetings of their sections from September to May.
-For 2018-19 meetings of various sections will be determined on necessity, however general meetings are held on Wednesdays in the Media Center or room 2411.
+For 2020-21 meetings of various sections will be determined on necessity, however, general meetings are held on Tuesdays and Thursdays in Room 2411.

 Requirements: All interested students must attend 1 of 2 September workshops before getting a permission slip.
 Students must bring in signed permission slip by given date.
 Students must be willing to work on assigned section and to do all aspects of the job for completing that section.
 Group cooperation is essential, and knowledge of computers is helpful.
 A good sense of humor and ability to work under pressure is imperative.
 Dedication and pride in one's work is a must.
 Regular attendance is mandatory.
 Unexcused absences will result in dismissal from Yearbook Staff.
 Students must have a signed permission slip.